heina-chang/materialize-music-app/README.md

-# materialize design music studio
+# Materialize Design Music Studio

 This is a markup of a music studio for a teacher to create homework and for students to view and submit homework.